Seniority-Zero Canonical Transformation Theory: Reducing Truncation Error with Late Truncation: Introduction

-Instead of seeking a tranformation that downfolds the electronic Hamiltonian into an active space, we seek a transformation to a seniority-zero Hamiltonian.\cite{CaleroOsorio2025SZ} Because of the pairing structure inherent in seniority-zero wave functions, the evaluation of 3- and 4-RDMS becomes computationally tractable, allowing late truncation of the BCH expansion.
+Instead of seeking a tranformation that downfolds the full electronic Hamiltonian to an active space, we seek a transformation to a seniority-zero Hamiltonian.\cite{CaleroOsorio2025SZ} Because of the pairing structure inherent in seniority-zero wave functions, the evaluation of 3- and 4-RDMs becomes computationally tractable, allowing late truncation of the BCH expansion.
 The remainder of this paper is organized as follows.
 Sec. \ref{Theory} reviews CT theory and seniority-zero reduced density matrices, including the spin-free (Section \ref{spinfree}) formalism we use.
 Section \ref{implementation} describes the the general aspects of our computational implementation, including the strategies we use to include many-body operators and RDMs without undue computational cost (Sec. \ref{cost_reduction}).
-In Sec. \ref{results} we apply the method to three molecules \ce{H8} in STO-6G basis, \ce{BH} in 6-31G basis set, and \ce{N2} STO-6G.
+In Sec. \ref{results} we apply the method to three molecules: \ce{H8} in the STO-6G basis, \ce{BH} in the 6-31G and cc-pVDZ basis sets, and \ce{N2} in the STO-6G basis.
 Finally, Sec. \ref{conclusions} offers our conclusions and outlines perspectives for future work.